Want to learn about African immigrants? Mr. President, meet Africa’s tech sector

 President Trump’s comments about immigrants coming from “shithole” countries are continuing to stir up a shitstorm internationally.

-And while the language itself is bad enough, the President and his advisors need to also reboot their assumptions about the African continent — not just for the immigration debate but for U.S. foreign policy considerations.
+And while the language itself is bad enough, the president and his advisors need to also reboot their assumptions about the African continent — not just for the immigration debate but for U.S. foreign policy considerations.

-Among other sweeping changes, Africa is in the midst of a tech boom that’s reshaping the culture, politics, and economies of many of its countries.
+Among other sweeping changes, Africa is in the midst of a tech boom that’s reshaping the culture, politics and economies of many of its countries.
 African immigrants are key drivers of this digital movement.
 And African tech companies are now generating revenue and creating jobs in the USA.

 Sure, just like any region in the world, the continent has its goods and bads.
-Many of Africa’s stereotypical problems—conflict, poverty, corruption—have not vanished.
-But nearly two decades of improved stability, economic growth, and reform have come together to create some bright spots.
+Many of Africa’s stereotypical problems — conflict, poverty, corruption — have not vanished.
+But nearly two decades of improved stability, economic growth and reform have come together to create some bright spots.
 Rapid modernization and a growing technology scene are among them.

-Africa now has over 316 tech hubs, accelerators, and innovation spaces across IT hotspots in Ghana, Kenya, South Africa, Nigeria, and Rwanda.
-Thousands of African startups are moving into every imaginable sector: from blockchain, logistics, and education to healthcare and agriculture.
+Africa now has more than 316 tech hubs, accelerators and innovation spaces across IT hotspots in Ghana, Kenya, South Africa, Nigeria and Rwanda.
+Thousands of African startups are moving into every imaginable sector: from blockchain, logistics and education to healthcare and agriculture.

 And hundreds of millions of dollars in venture capital is flowing to these startups, with the expectation that some of their solutions for Africa’s 1.2 billion people will produce significant ROI.

-The continent minted its first $1bn unicorn—e-commerce venture Jumia—in 2016.
-And at least one big technology company in Africa, Naspers, regularly makes outward investments in Asia, Europe, and the Americas.
+The continent minted its first billion-dollar unicorn — e-commerce venture Jumia — in 2016.
+And at least one big technology company in Africa, Naspers, regularly makes outward investments in Asia, Europe and the Americas.

-Over the last five years, just about every big name U.S. tech company, including Facebook, Google, and Netflix, has expanded in Africa.
+Over the last five years, just about every big-name U.S. tech company, including Facebook, Google and Netflix, has expanded in Africa.
 IBM built a $100 million research initiative based in Kenya to create an African version of Watson, dubbed Lucy.
-Uber operates in eight African countries and is testing product options on the continent that could end up in its cars in London, New York, or DC.
+Uber operates in eight African countries and is testing product options on the continent that could end up in its cars in London, New York or DC.

-Africa is now exporting technology and innovation that has the potential to impact the U.S. The solar powered BRCK Wi-Fi device, developed in Kenya, helps connect people in internet deadspots on five continents.
+Africa is now exporting technology and innovation that has the potential to impact the U.S. The solar-powered BRCK Wi-Fi device, developed in Kenya, helps connect people in internet dead spots on five continents.
 The Andela coding accelerator is shaping African programmers who work for global Fortune 500 companies.

 African mobile payments solutions in Kenya and Nigeria are used as digital finance case studies by big banks across the world.
 In 2016, Africa incubated the first national drone delivery program at scale through a partnership with American robotics startup Zipline and the government of Rwanda, which has been studied by the FAA for application in the U.S.